-4. Private Access
+4. Private Driveway Accesses

-A private access serves a number of dwelling units under condominium unit ownership, or within a manufactured home park, or apartments in those areas where a continuation of a public street system is not needed.
+A private driveway access serves a number of dwelling units under condominium unit ownership, or within a manufactured home park, or apartments in those areas where a continuation of a public street system is not needed.

-If the use of private access may create conflicts with efficient local circulation and emergency access needs, public streets may be required.
+If the use of private driveway accesses may create conflicts with efficient local circulation and emergency access needs, public streets may be required.